 10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com

 4. Check Out the Royal Sights

 The capital is home to a few interesting sights, where you can teach your kids more about the South Pacific’s only kingdom!
 As a bonus, it doesn’t take too long to see each sight.
 Check out the Royal Palace, a grand Victorian building where you can get the best views from the waterfront on the west side of the palace.
-The Royal Tombs is a large park-like area with an interpretation sign at the gates explaining more about the history of the monarchy in Tonga.
+The Royal Tombs is a large fenced-off park where you can appreciate the grand statues and tombs from afar.
+Check out the 10 Historical Sites in Tongatapu & Nuku’alofa for more like this.

+10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com